-Otherwise, basic EMDR trainings run to just seven days spread mostly over three separate and spaced-out weekends, and here we recommend firstly the new training company Mindsync recently (2023) set up by our friend and colleague Caroline van Diest.
+EMDR foundation trainings run to just seven days spread mostly over three separate and spaced-out weekends, and here we recommend Mindsync set up in 2023 by our friend and colleague Caroline van Diest.

-Matt Wesson is another good and close colleague, whose EMDR Academy comes highly recommended.
-His courses are booked out months in advance, so patience might be necessary.
+Back in the UK, Matt Wesson’s EMDR Academy courses are booked out months in advance, so patience might be necessary.

 Sandi Richmann has trained probably more EMDR practitioners in the UK than anyone else, and remains after nearly 30 years in the field one of EMDR Europe’s most influential figures.
 Her trainees speak highly of the quality of training.